ryanoglesby08/the-eod-machine/README.md

 TODO
-- Deploy to Rackspace
+X Deploy to Rackspace
+- Use the scheduled jobs
+- Use public IP
 - Inject SMTP user/pass
 - Use BC SMTP instead of gmail
 - Show error for author if left empty on submit
 - Preserve content if submit fails
-- Use the scheduled jobs
 - Allow multiple content entries for each category in a single submit
+- Better automation of Rackspace deploy